chaoss/education/README.md

 *   Write Scripts(Video transcription)
 *   Edit recorded videos(Video editing)

+To contribute to this onboarding course, please follow the guidelines found in our [CONTRIBUTING.md](https://github.com/chaoss/education/blob/main/Contributing.md) and our [Code of Conduct](https://github.com/chaoss/.github/blob/main/CODE_OF_CONDUCT.md).
 If you are new to open source, we recommend GitHub's excellent guide on ["How to Contribute to Open Source"](https://kcd.im/pull-request).
 In addition, please feel free to contact any of the maintainers if you are struggling; we are here to help you learn.

-## Contributing to this project

-To contribute to this onboarding course, please follow the guidelines found in our [CONTRIBUTING.md](https://github.com/chaoss/education/blob/main/Contributing.md) and our [Code of Conduct](https://github.com/chaoss/.github/blob/main/CODE_OF_CONDUCT.md).
-We strongly believe that much of what makes open source so great is the incredible communities it brings together, so we invite you to join us at [CHAOSS Slack Community](https://join.slack.com/t/chaoss-workspace/shared_invite/zt-28p56bayt-67TRjdA4yJWQmUd4hCzULg)

 ## Submission of Script/Recorded Video/Edited Videos